apache/spark/docs/apache-airflow/backport-providers.rst

 about those cases in `UPDATING.md <https://github.com/apache/airflow/blob/master/UPDATING.md>`_ where we explained all such cases.

 Switching early to the Airflow 2.0 operators while still running Airflow 1.10.x will make your migration much easier.

+Note that as of 17 March 2021 the backport providers are not released any more, so you might find additional differences accumulating over time in the newer versions of the providers.

 Installing backport packages
 '''''''''''''''''''''''''''''